AR-47/DataAnalytics/README.md

   - Query optimization for large datasets.

 ### 2. [Housing Data Cleaning](./DataCleaning)
-- **Description**: This project focuses on cleaning and standardizing a real estate dataset containing housing project data.
+- **Description**: This project focuses on cleaning and standardizing a real estate dataset containing Nashville housing data.
 - **Highlights**:
   - Standardized and formatted dates for consistency.
   - Populated missing property addresses using joins and ISNULL logic.